Aftab862/Learning_Concept/DataBase/No-SQL/Mongodb.md

 const users = await User.find({ name: { $regex: /aftab/i } });

+$regex → pattern match operator

+/@gmail\.com$/ → matches anything that ends with @gmail.com

+$ → asserts end of string

+\. → matches a literal dot, not “any character”

+^af -> mathes anything start with af

 ----------------------------Upsert-----------------------
 An upsert is an “update + insert” operation: if any document(s) match your query filter, MongoDB updates them; if none match, it inserts a new document built from your filter + update.